As John Bakker prepares for his eighth City2Surf this August, he reflects on what got him running in the first place.

 “The Kids’ Cancer Project has become my charity of choice because they fund research to find better treatments for many different types of childhood cancer,” said John.
 “They also have a bear program where you can donate a teddy to a child in hospital.”

-Learn about The Kids' Cancer Project Bear Program
+Learn more: About The Kids' Cancer Project Bear Programme

 Almost a thousand children are diagnosed with cancer in Australia every year.
 As many as three children and adolescents die of cancer each week making it the country’s most deadly disease.